4 month sleep regression: Why it happens and what you can do about it

 Developmental changes at 3 - 4 months

-Note that for children who were born early, we go by their adjusted age for sleep development.
-So, the 4 month sleep regression signs may appear later for a premature baby and that's totally normal.
+Has your 4 month old’s sleep suddenly declined?
+Here are some common sleep regression signs.
+Your baby may experience one or all of them.
+Note: For premature babies, we go by their adjusted age for sleep development.
+So, the 4 month sleep regression signs may appear later for babies who were born early and that's normal.

 So, what happens during the 4 month sleep regression?

-Once fully awake, they often want some help from you so they can get back to sleep.
-Another cuddle sounds way better than closing their eyes and doing it themselves, especially if they haven’t practiced the skill of falling asleep on their own.
-Needless to say, it can be extremely disruptive to a family’s sleep if that happens repeatedly throughout the night.
+Once wide awake, they often want help from you so they can get back to sleep.
+Another cuddle sounds way better than closing their eyes and doing it themselves, especially if they haven’t practiced the skill of falling asleep on their own yet.

 How long does the 4 month sleep regression last?